-115.11 ZERO TOLERANCE OF SEXUAL ABUSE AND SEXUAL HARASSMENT; PREA COORDINATOR ☐ Exceeds Standard (substantially exceeds requirement of standard) ☑ Meets Standard (substantial compliance; complies in all material ways with the standard for the relevant review period) ☐ Does Not Meet Standard (requires corrective action) Auditor comments, including corrective actions needed if does not meet standard The agency has written policy D 1-8.13 mandating zero tolerance towards all forms of sexual abuse and sexual harassment.
-It outlines prevention, detection and responding to reports and mandates more specific procedures at the facility level. specific procedures at the facility level.
-The PREA Coordinator, Vevia Sturm, and PREA Site Coordinators, Krista Helton, stated they have sufficient time and authority to develop and oversee compliance and each facility has a designated PREA Compliance Manager.
-The PREA Coordinator reports directly to Matt Briesacher, Legal Counsel, and the PREA Site Coordinator (also the Deputy Warden) reports directly to the Warden, which supports sufficient authority.
-115.12 CONTRACTING WITH OTHER ENTITIES FOR THE CONFINEMENT OF INMATES Exceeds Standard (substantially exceeds requirement of standard) Meets Standard (substantial compliance; complies in all material ways with the standard for the relevant review period) ☐ Does Not Meet Standard (requires corrective action) Auditor comments, including corrective actions needed if does not meet standard MDOC contracts with 4 community confinement facilities, though, the contracts had not been entered into or renewed on or since August 20, 2012, and did not contain PREA language.
-Nevertheless, auditors ascertained that these contracts were being re-bid (which was said to occur the same week of this PREA audit), PREA language had been added to the contracts, and auditors were provided this revised language to review.
-The agency contract administrator draws up the contracts while the probation/parole division does the monitoring.
-The PREA Coordinator reported that probation/parole monitors compliance of the community confinement facilities.
-Every 6 months, a "residential facility audit" is completed, which contains a PREA component and is forwarded to the PREA Coordinator for review.
-115.13 SUPERVISION AND MONITORING ☑ Exceeds Standard (substantially exceeds requirement of standard) ☐ Meets Standard (substantial compliance; complies in all material ways with the standard for the relevant review period) □ Does Not Meet Standard (requires corrective action) boes Not Weet Standard (requires corrective action) Auditor comments, including corrective actions needed if does not meet standard Agency policy D1-8.13 mandates that each facility maintains a staffing plan that provides for adequate staffing levels as well as an annual review of the staffing plan which includes the consultation of the PREA Coordinator.
-The average daily number of offenders at WMCC is 1947 and the staffing plan is predicated on a maximum base of 1958 offenders.
-Each required element was well documented in "The records and shift chronological logs.
-This documentation may include notation within activity logs reflecting activities that were cancelled or rescheduled to a time when adequate supervision was present."
-WMCC provided documentation of justifications for deviating from the staffing plan and agency and facility policy requires this documentation.
+115.11 ZERO TOLERANCE OF SEXUAL ABUSE AND SEXUAL HARASSMENT; PREA COORDINATOR Exceeds Standard (substantially exceeds requirement of standard) Meets Standard (substantial compliance; complies in all material ways with the standard for the relevant review period) Does Not Meet Standard (requires corrective action) Auditor comments including corrective actions needed if dees not meet standard Auditor comments, including corrective actions needed if does not meet standard The agency has written policy D 1-8.13 mandating zero tolerance towards all forms of sexual abuse sexual harassment.
+It outlines prevention, detection and responding to reports and mandates m ore specific procedures at the facility level.
+The PREA Coordinator, Vevia Sturm, and PREA Site Coordinator, Terry Page, stated they have time authority to develop and oversee compliance and the facility has a designated PREA Complia Manager.
+The PREA Coordinator reports directly to Matt Briesacher, Legal Counsel, and the PREA Site Coordinator (also the Deputy Warden) reports directly to the Warden, which supports suffic ient authority.
+115.12 CONTRACTING WITH OTHER ENTITIES FOR THE CONFINEMENT OF INMATES Exceeds Standard (substantially exceeds requirement of standard) Meets Standard (substantial compliance; complies in all material ways with the standard for the relevant review period) Does Not Meet Standard (requires corrective action) Auditor comments, including corrective actions needed if does not meet standard CRCC does not contract for confinement.
+115.13 SUPERVISION AND MONITORING Exceeds Standard (substantially exceeds requirement of standard) Meets Standard (substantial compliance; complies in all material ways with the standard for the relevant review period) Does Not Meet Standard (requires corrective action) Auditor comments, including corrective actions needed if does not meet standard Agency policy D1-8.13 mandates that each facility maintains a staffing plan that provides for adequ staffing levels as well as an annual review of the staffing plan which includes the consultation of the PREA Coordinator.
+The average daily number of offenders at CRCC is 1463 and the staffing pla n is predicated on a maximum base of 1470 offenders.
+Each required element was well documented in " The PREA Staffing and Yearly Reporting Implementation Team" report, which was provided for auc itor review.
+Regarding deviations from the staffing plan, it states, "Deviations from those establis staffing patterns is reflected within shift summary reports, custody staffing rosters, custody overt records and shift chronological logs.
+This documentation may include notation within activity reflecting activities that were cancelled or rescheduled to a time when adequate supervision - present."
+CRCC stated they do not deviate from the staffing plan.
+This is possible because they do have a lot of overtime and if needed they use mandatory overtime.
+They stated they have not u ised mandatory overtime in several years.